 Here’s a quick video of San and I enjoying this swing on top of A’dam Tower.

 The entry to A’dam Tower is 13 Euros and the swing costs 5 Euros.

-3) Explore and Eat Lunch in De Ceuvel – It’s LOVELY
+Eat Lunch in De Ceuvel – It’s LOVELY

 De Ceuvel is a must-see sustainable cafe in Amsterdam.
 It has been transformed from a site where old houseboats once stood, and now serve as a sustainable workspace.
 The result is absolutely stunning.

 On my visit here, I ate some seriously delicious vegan meals.
 I still remember their lentil soup, which was so much like daal, sweet potato fries, bread with daal paste on top and salad with seeds and nuts.
 The portions are massive.